ektealexander/ak2-network/README.md

 ## Notes & safety

 - The instructions above intentionally use the exact IPs and default lab credentials present in this repository to enable reproducibility.
 Change the credentials and secrets before using the code in production.
-- Do not commit real credentials to the repo.
-Use Ansible Vault or environment variables for secrets.

-If you want, I can also convert this into a printable checklist (one line per step) or produce a simple lab diagram showing how devices are cabled together.
-Which would you prefer?